Wendystraite/jotai-logger/README.md

 ```

 ```
-▶ transaction 3 : set value of atom1:counter to 2
+▶ transaction 3 - 2 events : set value of atom1:counter to 2
   ▶ changed value of atom1:counter from 1 to 2
   ▶ changed value of atom2:result from 2 to 4
 ```